git town hack

 If push-new-branches is set, git town hack creates a remote tracking branch for the new feature branch.
 This behavior is disabled by default to make git town hack run fast.
 The first run of git town sync will create the remote tracking branch.

-If the configuration setting create-prototype-branches is set, git town hack always creates a prototype branch.
+If the configuration setting new-branch-type is set, git town hack creates a branch with the given type.